1959 Atlantic hurricane season: Hurricane Gracie

 A tropical wave spawned a tropical depression north of Hispaniola on September 20.
 The depression remained offshore the island and moved west-northwestward.
 By September 22, it curved northeastward and became Tropical Storm Gracie.
 The storm then moved through The Bahamas, producing 8.4 in on Mayaguana.
 Later on September 22 Gracie intensified into a hurricane.
 It deepened further to a Category 2, on September 23, before weakening later that day.
 Gracie then meandered slowly and erratically while northeast of The Bahamas, before curving northwestward on September 27.
 It became a Category 2 hurricane again by September 28.
 During the next 24 hours, Gracie deepened significantly and peaked as a 140 mph Category 4 hurricane.
 However, it weakened slightly to a 130 mph Category 4 hurricane before making landfall on Edisto Island, South Carolina, at 1625 UTC on September 29.
-Gracie was the one of the strongest tropical cyclones to strike South Carolina until Hurricane Hugo in 1989.
+Gracie was one of the strongest tropical cyclones to strike South Carolina until Hurricane Hugo in 1989.
 It rapidly weakened inland, becoming extratropical on September 30.

 Along the coast of South Carolina, the highest tide recorded was 9.7 ft above mean low water at Charleston Harbor.
 On Folly Beach, all waterfront houses sustained some damage, while roads on the east side of the island were washed away.
 Gracie brought wind gusts as high as 138 mph to the Beaufort area.
 Inland, 100 mph winds lashed Walterboro.
 As much as 75% of Charleston County was left without electricity.
 Farther north, a F1 tornado damaged homes in Garden City.
 Throughout the South Carolina Lowcountry, 48 homes were destroyed, 349 homes suffered major damage, and 4,115 homes suffered minor damage.
 The remnants dropped rainfall and spawned tornadoes in several other states as it headed northeastward across the Mid-Atlantic and New England regions.
 In Virginia, three F3 tornadoes in Albemarle, Greene, and Fluvanna counties collectively caused 12 fatalities and 13 injuries.
 Precipitation from the storm peaked at 13.2 in in Big Meadows.
 Overall, Gracie caused 22 deaths and $14 million in damage.